What does the word dinosaur mean?

 The traits of huge size and scaless actually evolved much earlier in evolutionary history.

 But don’t be disappointed that the pterosaurs aren’t dinosaurs, they ruled the skies for over 150 million years and that’s impressive.

 Early dinosaur relatives

-The oldest known relative of the dinosaurs is a dog-sized four-legged animal called Asilisaurus kongwe, that lived about 240 million years ago.
+One of the oldest known relative of the dinosaurs is a dog-sized four-legged animal called Asilisaurus kongwe, that lived about 240 million years ago.
 The fossil bones of at least 14 individuals were discovered in Tanzania.
 Asilisaurus belonged to the group of animals called silesaurs, which were closely related to dinosaurs.
-Silesaurs continued to live alongside dinosaurs until near the end of the Triassic, about 200 million years ago.
-These fossils show that the dinosaur lineage had already split from dinosaur-like relatives by at least 240 million years.
+Silesaurids continued to live alongside dinosaurs until near the end of the Triassic, about 200 million years ago.
+These fossils show that the dinosaur lineage had already split from dinosaur-like relatives by at least 240 million years ago.

 The rise of dinosaurs